butlin/presentations/MEDI2101 practical wk 10.md

 --

-### If we did the same wall squat challenge, what do you think would happen to heart rate, respiratory rate and blood pressure if you were breathing through a straw at the same time? (and why)
+### If we did the same wall squat challenge whilst breathing through a straw, what do you think would happen to heart rate, respiratory rate and blood pressure? (and why)

 ####